Terrelle/MyClosetIQ/README.md

 Run the Flask application: python app.py
 Navigate to http://localhost:5000 in your web browser.
 Enter your body measurements in the input fields.
-Click on the "Predict size" button to see your predicted clothing size.
+Click on the "Find my size" button to see your predicted clothing size.

-# Credits

-This project was built by [Your Name].
-Special thanks to [List of contributors] for their contributions to this project.

 # License